 GWMS uses specific instruments to collect field measurements such as pH, temperature, conductivity, dissolved oxygen (DO), and turbidity.
 These instruments are properly calibrated on a routine basis (daily for field multimeters) to ensure accuracy and precision.
 Furthermore, all instruments and equipment are maintained and repaired (including preventative maintenance) routinely.

-All field sampling measurements must be bracketed between acceptable meter calibration/ verification results, at no more than 24-hour intervals.
-For pH, calibrated meters must read within ± 0.2 standard units (SU) of the actual buffer values.
-For specific conductance, calibrated meters must read within ± 5 % of the standard.
-DO calibration is considered acceptable if it reads within ± 0.3 milligrams per liter (mg/L) of DO (see Figure 4 - page 17: GWMS Calibration Log, in Quality Assurance Plan for the Groundwater Management Section – August 2019).
-Temperature measurements should agree within ± 0.5° C of a National Institute of Standards and Technology (NIST)–traceable thermometer.

 Records of each meter calibration and calibration checks are maintained in a calibration logbook.
 Each calibration and verification must be directly linked to affected samples (the project name and/or applicable sample sites must be listed on the calibration record).
 Supplies and consumables for field testing must adhere to the requirements set forth in the FT1000 series of the DEP SOPs for Field Activities.
 This includes following the stated expiration dates for all standards and buffers.
 All GWMS samplers are encouraged to use an inventory checklist for all sampling supplies and equipment needed.

 The GWMS uses quality control (QC) measures to ensure that high-quality data are being collected and analyzed.
 The QC procedures are consistent with the DEP SOPs.
 Sampling staff collect and submit two types of blanks (field blanks and equipment blanks) to the DEP Central Laboratory based on the type of equipment used to collect the actual water chemistry samples.
 All blanks are collected at a 10 % frequency based on the number of samples collected for a specific project over a specific period.
 Blanks are collected using analyte-free (de-ionized) water and are collected in the same manner as actual samples.
 The GWMS QAO reviews the blank results.
 Any significant or reoccurring detection requires sampling staff to investigate possible contamination sources and initiate corrective actions accordingly.